MediaComem/comem-webdev/subjects/cloud/README.md

 ### [Internet hosting][internet-hosting]

 Not every individual and organization has access to vast computer resources.
-Some companies provide Internet servers that can be owned or leased by clients.
+Some companies provide Internet servers that can be owned or leased by customers.

 One common example is [web hosting][web-hosting], where server space is provided to make websites accessible over the Internet.

 <!-- slide-column -->

-[**Managed/shared hosting**][shared-hosting]
+[**Dedicated hosting**][dedicated-hosting]

-Multiple websites (from a few to a few hundred) are placed on the same server and **share a common pool of resources** (e.g. CPU, RAM).
+Customers get their own **physical server(s)** and gain full control over it.
-This is the simplest but least performant model.
+They are responsible for the security and maintenance of the servers.

 <!-- slide-column -->